WhiteheadLab/Bench_Protocols/BestRAD-Illumina-prep.md

-## BestRAD Illumina library Prep- From Miller Lab
+## BestRAD Illumina library Prep

-Updated from miller lab 3.15.16
+This method was developed by Mike Miller's Lab at UCD and described in the citation below:

+Ali, Omar A., et al. "RAD capture (Rapture): flexible and efficient sequence-based genotyping."
+Genetics 202.2 (2016): 389-400.

 ### Part 1: Digestion, RAD adaptor ligation, and shearing.